 Green Star® Business Program

-Green Star is the State of Alaska's Pollution Prevention (P2) program.
-Pollution prevention (P2) means reducing or eliminating the volume, or toxicity of materials, pollutants, or wastes at the source so that they never become an air, land, or water waste stream in the first place.
+Green Star® is the Alaska's only Pollution Prevention program.
+Pollution Prevention (P2) means reducing or eliminating the volume or toxicity of materials, pollutants, or wastes at the source so that they never become waste in the first place.
 P2 is a proactive approach to environmental management.
-It's not the same as pollution control, or waste management, which is managing pollution at the "end of the pipe".
+It is not the same as pollution control or waste management, which is responding to pollution at the "end of the pipe."

 Pollution Prevention IS: